 A Vendor Group is the recorded instance of Basic Group No. 0, the content of which is not specified by this ECMA Standard.
 The Vendor Group is formed from the bytes of that Basic Group by applying the operations described in clause 11 and recording the resulting Frames.
-The first of these Frames shall have the Absolute Frame Number 661.
+The first of these Frames shall have AFN 661.